alleyinteractive/simplechart/README.md

 ### React component

-see the examples in `app/components/Chart/ChartTypes/`, TK TK
+see the examples in `app/components/Chart/ChartTypes/`, TK TK, TEST